 But remember that any insurance company will try to minimize claim payments.
 Your best bet to get fair compensation is to let an experienced accident injury attorney represent your interests.

-What can a Central Illinois pedestrian accident lawyer do for you?
+What can a Decatur pedestrian accident attorney do for you?

 You already know that dealing with the aftermath of a pedestrian accident is complicated, and you have already felt the stress caused by the disruptions in your life.
 Don’t deal with this by yourself.
 You have enough to do to make sure that everyone gets well and back to as normal a life as possible.
 We know the law and have the experience to deal with the insurance companies and all of the paperwork.
 We can carefully listen to you to evaluate your situation, gather the evidence, prove fault, collect all the documents to fully assess your damages and losses, build your case, make your claim, and work to successfully resolve it in your favor.
 We are often able to resolve these cases through negotiation, without the need to go to court.